GigaJopas/Pygame-Textboxes/README.md

 	pygame.display.flip()
 ```

-Important note: the input is stored at (your textbox).textinput!!!
+Important note: the input is stored at (your textbox).textinput